Blosc/c-blosc/README.rst

 instructions (SSE2) and multi-threading capabilities of CPUs, in order to accelerate the compression / decompression process to a maximum.

 Blosc is actually a metacompressor, that meaning that it can use a range of compression libraries for performing the actual compression/decompression.
-Right now, it comes with integrated support for BloscLZ (the original one), LZ4, Snappy and Zlib.
-Blosc comes with full sources for LZ4 and Snappy, so in case it does not find the libraries installed in your system, it will compile these sources and will be included into the Blosc library.
-Zlib is pretty much everywhere, so you will need to install the library for Blosc supporting Zlib.
-See below for instructions on how to do this.
+Right now, it comes with integrated support for BloscLZ (the original one), LZ4, LZ4HC, Snappy and Zlib.
+Blosc comes with full sources for all compressors, so in case it does not find the libraries installed in your system, it will compile from the included sources and they will be integrated into the Blosc library anyway.
+That means that you can trust in having all supported compressors integrated in Blosc in all supported platforms.

 You can see some benchmarks about Blosc performance in [3]_